AdobeDocs/experience-manager-cloud-manager.en/help/using/managing-pipelines.md

 ![Step summary](/help/assets/configure-pipelines/pipeline-step.png)

 Click the **View details** link to reveal the **Duration** section.
-This includes the average duration for the pipeline based on the historical trend for that program.
+This section includes the average duration for the pipeline based on the historical trend for that program.

 ![Duration](/help/assets/configure-pipelines/duration.png)